LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/Templates/FullLeadGen.md

 #### Dialogs

 * Welcome
     * The Welcome dialog greets the user and then navigates to the first interaction in the LeadGen dialog.
-You should customize the greeting with your appropriate brand message.
 * Lead Gen
     * This is the main dialog for collecting the user’s contact information.
     * By default this dialog collects (and attempts to validate) the user’s name, email address and phone number.
 There is also an interaction to collect a description of their interest.
-    * Feel free to modify the language used in the lead gen interactions to suit your brand.
 * Options for ABC
     * If you are deploying to Apple Business Chat, you can use this List Picker driven dialog to display your product or service offerings.
     * You can add rich images to the List Picker (though recommended to keep them small for faster loading).